 The process of company formation in Hungary takes around five working days as it is simplified by the possibility to register an entity electronically.
 It is advisable to hire a lawyer to represent the company, to create the company incorporation documents and make sure that all the legal actions are taken.

 At least 50% of subscription amount must be deposited in a bank account and a certificate of deposit is issued by it in order to be used in the incorporation process.

 All the entities must be registered into the company register kept at the competent county court or the metropolitan court.
-After depositing the application, the Court will also register the entity at the State Tax Authority (for Vat and income taxes) and with the Statistical Office.
+After depositing the application, the Court will also register the entity at the State Tax Authority and with the Statistical Office.
 Not more than two days are necessary for the entire process.